LaunchCodeEducation/intro-to-web-dev-curriculum/content/decisions-with-conditionals/studio/_index.md

 lastMod: # Wed Jul 5 08:49:19 AM CDT 2023
 ---

 In this studio, you are going to write code to verify that your Space Shuttle is prepared for LiftOff!
+This activity will combine knowledge you have gained from this chapter and the [Data and Variables Chapter]({{< relref "../../data-and-variables/_index.md" >}})

+{{% notice blue Note "rocket" %}}
+The starter code for this studio can be found inside of the following repository: [javascript-projects](https://github.com/LaunchCodeEducation/javascript-projects/) within the `booleans-and-conditionals` directory.
+{{% /notice %}}

 This studio activity will consist of 3 parts:
-1. Initializing variables with shuttle specifications
+1. Initializing variables with shuttle specifications.
-1. Writing conditional statements to check `if` your shuttle is cleared for LiftOff
+1. Writing conditional statements to check `if` your shuttle meets specific requirements and is cleared for LiftOff.
-1. Verify that all conditional statements have passed in order to launch the shuttle, otherwise abort the launch sequence
+1. Verify that all conditional statements have passed in order to launch the shuttle, otherwise aborting the launch sequence.

 ## Initialize Variables